chiel/react-redux-formal/README.md

 $ npm install --save redux react-redux
 ```

 ## Setup

 After you've installed the package, you need to perform a few setup steps before
 it's properly usable.

+Due to the asynchronous nature of the validators, you'll need to have something
+like [redux-thunk][redux-thunk] in place to support action creators that return
+a function.
+This allows you to do things like API calls in your validators.
+Since you might already have something like this in place, `redux-thunk` is not
+included in the `dependencies` or `peerDependencies` of this package.

-Namely, you need to add its reducer to your store and
+Besides that, you need to add the `formReducer` to your store and expose the
-expose the store to your app through `react-redux`'s `Provider`.
+store to your app through `react-redux`'s `Provider`.

 ```jsx
 import { Provider } from 'react-redux';